AdamBanham/exo-slpn-testing/model-quality/README.md

 Where possible all data used can be found in subfolders, with the extraction scripted used to prepare and generate exogenous data.
-Notably, MIMIC data cannot be directly redistrubed so instead we refer users back to the original submission for the extract processes.
+Notably, MIMIC data cannot be directly redistrubed so instead we refer users back to our previous work for the extraction processes [1].

 For existing approaches, the ProM Gui was used to perform discovery and conformance checking.
 While for the proposed approch a programatic code runner